brucechanglongxu/advancedalgorithms/numerics/arithmeticintensity.md

 | `Conv2D`  | High reuse of input patches | Moderate memory          | High         | Tensor Cores thrive here |
 | `Softmax` | Small ops, scattered reads  | Many reads               | Low          | Memory-bound             |

+## Training vs Inference

+Inference workloads are usually smaller, latency-sensitive, and more likely to be underutilizing the GPU if we are not careful.
+1. **Training:** Large batch matmuls, gradients, backpropagation.
+2. **Inference:** Often batch size 1, small activations.

+At _**training time**_, we use large batches and long sequences.
+Operations like matmul, convolution, attention have _high reuse_ and _large tensors_, so **high arithmetic intensity is easier to achieve.** Therefore training is often math-bound on modern GPUs with Tensor Cores.
+For example `Linear(batch=512)` is very math-heavy, and fused optimizers (e.g. AdamW, LAMB) have even more math than inference.

+At _**inference time**_ often small batch sizes e.g. `batch=1` are used for real-time applications.
+Many ops (ReLU, LayerNorm, SoftMax) are _memory bound_. _KV cache_ reads also dominate in transformers, so there is lots of bandwidth but little math.
+This can easily become memory bound (or even latency bound if the GPU SMs are mostly idle).
+For example, `MatMul(batch=1)` is very low in AI (arithmetic intensity), and `ReLU` and `SoftMax` are still memory bound regardless of batch size.
+Hence for inference optimization, it is even more important to **boost arithmetic intensity artificially**; because we can't increase batch size (due to latency requirements) and we are more prone to underutilizing SMs.
+This is why many inference libraries (e.g. [TensorRT](https://github.com/brucechanglongxu/TensorRT-LLM), [ONNX Runtime](https://github.com/brucechanglongxu/onnxruntime) or [FlashAttention](https://github.com/brucechanglongxu/flash-attention)) do things like:
+- Operator fusion (to reduce memory reads)
+- Quantization (to reduce memory bandwidth per op)
+- Tiling / kernel scheduling (to increase reuse and math per byte) and also why techniques like speculative decoding, KV caching, and prefetching matter a lot in inference to _increase useful FLOPs per byte_.

 [^1]: It may be worthwhile to distinguish information and knowledge here, though this could lead to an entirely new post about epistemiology.